Jiff21/qa/functional/README.md

 . qa/utilities/driver_update/geckodriver.sh
 . qa/utilities/driver_update/chromedriver.sh
 ```
-* pip install chromedriver_installer==0.0.6 not working in python 3.6 due to certificate issue

 #### Safari setup
 To test in Safari you must turn on automation in the dev menu, (Develop > Allow Remote Automation) and directly run webdriver once to authorize permissions (In Terminal: /usr/bin/safaridriver -p 8000).